 Advice will be given on how to support the efficiency of many metabolic pathways, boosting the body's ability to cope with stress, infection and disease.
 By increasing your intake of nutrients whilst reducing exposure to environmental and lifestyle toxins, you may influence the processes of chronic degenerative disease and ageing, and maximize the natural healing ability of your body.

 Follow-up consultations are usually advised to assess progress and make adjustments.

-Please bring a list of any medication and/or supplements you are taking.
-If you have recently had blood tests or any other investigations, bring a copy of the results with you.
+Please provide a list of any medication and/or supplements you are taking.
+If you have recently had blood tests or any other investigations, provide us with a copy of the results.

 Some patients experience mild 'detox' symptoms at the onset of dietary changes,such as fatigue or transient skin rash.
 This is usually a very positive sign, but please report this reaction, should it occur, in order to allow for further modification.